7 Key Diet Nutrients for Safe Sun Exposure All Summer Long

-- Another way to decrease your risk of sunburn and encourage healthy skin is to “eat your sunscreen.”
-There are a number of nutrients that help your body better tolerate the sun, like polyphenols, vitamin C, and essential fatty acids.
+• Another way to decrease your risk of sunburn and encourage healthy skin is to “eat your sunscreen.”
+There are a number of vitamins for sun protection to help you tolerate the sun, like polyphenols, vitamin C, and essential fatty acids.

 Slather yourself in sunscreen, they said.